crisgcastro/DBPoolModule/README.md

 # How to use?

 Using the DBCPBuilder class is possible to obtain a connection pool object (DBConnectionPool).
-The recommended usage is the following:
+It's recommeded to use the try with resources approach as the following snippet.

 ```
 public DBConnectionPool getDBConnectionPool() throws SQLException, DBPoolException {